Ramstric/cnn-math-expressions-api/README.md

-# CNN Powered Math Equation Translator
+# CNN-powered Math Expression Translator

-A web application (Project for Sistemas Inteligentes at UPM) that uses a Convolutional Neural Network (CNN) to translate handwritten math equations into LaTeX and Python function code.
+This is a web application (Project for Sistemas Inteligentes at UPM) that uses a Convolutional Neural Network (CNN) to translate handwritten math equations into LaTeX and Python function code.

 ## Table of Contents